TypeStrong/atom-typescript/README.md

 ## Contributing

 Look at [CONTRIBUTING.md](https://github.com/TypeStrong/atom-typescript/blob/master/CONTRIBUTING.md) for curiosity.
+We work hard to keep the code as approachable as possible and are highly keep on helping you help us.

 ## Changelog
 Breaking changes [available online](https://github.com/TypeStrong/atom-typescript/blob/master/docs/CHANGELOG.md).